 Given the nature of this highly infectious disease, we expect more cases to emerge.
 We are awaiting COVID-19 test results for several residents and staff and we anticipate more positive cases.
 We are in contact with those family members with suspected cases.
-If more cases emerge, we will continue communicating with family members whose loved ones test positive.
+If more cases emerge, we will continue communicating with family members of those tested.